phphe/he-tree/packages/docs-site/docs/en/v2/api.md

 #### enter

 Parameters: DragEvent.
-Triggered when drag enter.
+Triggered when drag enter a tree.

 #### leave

 Parameters: DragEvent.
-Triggered when drag leave.
+Triggered when drag leave a tree.

 ## Others